Getting Started with Cachly

 Logging your find

 Suppose you have now found the cache.
 Caches are always supposed to be some sort of container with a paper log sheet inside for you to sign.
 Open the cache, find the log sheet and sign it with your geocaching.com user name.
 Congratulations, you are almost done!
 The signed log lets the cache owner know you found it.
 Now you need to record your find at geocaching.com.
-You do so by tapping the Log this Cache button at the top upper left of the Cache Detail screen.
+You do so by tapping the Log Geocache button at the bottom of the Cache Detail screen.
 You will be taken to a logging screen.

 The most important things to do here are to specify that you found the cache and enter a message for your log.
 Tap Log Type and choose Found It since that is what you did.
 Then tap Message and enter a message for the Cache Owner and others who later find this cache and might appreciate hearing about your experience.
 You don't have to write a novel but cache owners often put a lot of work into creating their caches and get their reward from the fun logs written by the finders.
 Now that you have the two crucial fields in your log, just tap the Send Now button at the upper right and you are all done.
 See the Log Cache page for additional options for posting your logs.